Think of the fashion world as the film Zoolander. Now think of widespread production practices as Ben Stiller’s character, Derek Zoolander.

-Babenzien makes no secret of the values he wants his brand to represent; they’ve released product to support the #BlackLivesMatter movement, written extensively about issues like pesticides and ocean pollution, and are constantly working to manufacture their product using sustainable practices.
+Babenzien makes no secret of the values he wants his brand to represent; it’s released product to support #BlackLivesMatter, written extensively about issues like pesticides and ocean pollution, and is constantly working to manufacture its product using sustainable practices.

-The reverse of the care label on each of their garments even features a fact about the damage humans are doing to the ocean – most recently, that there are over 500 “dead zones” in the world’s oceans; areas where pollution has made life completely unsustainable.
+The reverse of the care label on each of Noah’s garments have even featured a fact about the damage humans are doing to the ocean – like that there are over 500 “dead zones” in the world’s oceans; areas where pollution has made life completely unsustainable.

 Unexpected among these brands is ALYX Visual, the sub-line of Matthew Williams’ 1017 ALYX 9SM.
 While Williams has spoken about designing ALYX collections with sustainability in mind, “Visual” is different.
 The line’s cotton jersey textile is made in collaboration with Recover Tex, a Spanish recycler who converts both pre-worn clothes and ocean waste into upcycled yarn.
 This yarn is then spun into a fabric used to make tees and hoodies.
 Your hippie aunt may not love the “Reverse Cowboy Tee” (or its connotations), but it’s every bit as upcycled as her hiking fleece.

-They’re so proud of their fabrics that they don’t even dye them, resulting in beautiful, earthy tones that I promise will go great with whatever the on-trend color palette du jour happens to be.
+They’re so proud of their fabrics that they don’t even dye them, resulting in beautiful, earthy tones that go great with whatever the on-trend color palette du jour happens to be.

-You don’t have to look at Scandinavian denim brand Nudie Jeans’ laid-back, surfer vibe for long to figure out that they’d probably align themselves with ethical clothing, but they’re doing a lot more than putting waves on the back pockets of their jeans.
+You don’t have to look at Scandinavian denim brand Nudie Jeans’ laid-back, surfer vibe for long to figure out that it probably aligns itself with ethical clothing, but it’s doing a lot more than putting waves on the back pockets of its jeans.

-They manufacture all of their product with 100% organic cotton (using 91% less water than traditional methods in the process), they pay everyone in their supply chain a living wage, they recycle and resell second-hand garments, and they perform unannounced checks on their factories and suppliers to make sure everyone is keeping to their high standards – and they even publish these reports online for everyone to see.
+Manufacturing all of its product with 100% organic cotton (using 91% less water than traditional methods in the process), Nudie pays everyone in its supply chain a living wage, recycles and resells second-hand garments, and performs unannounced checks on factories and suppliers to make sure everyone is keeping to its high standards – publishing these reports online for everyone to see.

-One of the world’s most famous and respected outdoor brands, Patagonia put in a lot of work to show their love of the natural world is about more than rain jackets and fleeces – and it wasn’t always that way.
+One of the world’s most famous and respected outdoor brands, Patagonia puts in a lot of work to show its love of the natural world is about more than rain jackets and fleeces – and it wasn’t always that way.

-They openly admit that they haven’t gotten everything right in the past, and they’re now working hard to try and put that right, making sure their product is safely and ethically produced, revising their entire supply chain to reduce the environmental impact of their production, and providing their workers with health insurance, paid maternity and paternity leave and subsidized childcare.
+Openly admitting that the label hasn’t gotten everything right in the past, Patagonia now works hard to put that right, making sure its product is safely and ethically produced, revising its entire supply chain to reduce the environmental impact of production, and providing workers with health insurance, paid maternity and paternity leave and subsidized childcare.

-They’re even trying to discourage their customers from buying more product by offering to restore Patagonia product to good as new with their Worn Wear program.
+The brand even tries to discourage customers from buying more product by offering to restore Patagonia pieces to good as new with their Worn Wear program.
 Sometimes it’s nice not to be sold anything.